-- Director of Division of High Needs Supports - Program Advisor - Division of High Needs Supports Program Manager or designee - QMR Program Administration Supervisor or designee - Sr. Policy Analyst
+- Director of DMAS Division of High Needs Supports and/or designee - Developmental Disabilities Program Manager and/or designee - QMR Program Administration Supervisor - Sr. Policy Analyst, Division of High Needs Supports - Office of Community Living Quality Analyst or designee

-Meeting Frequency: The committee will, at a minimum, meet four times a year.
+A quorum shall be defined as 50% plus one of the voting membership.
+The committee will, at a minimum, meet four times a year.
 The QRT review cycle is scheduled with two quarters' lag time to accommodate the 90-day regulatory requirement to successfully investigate and close cases reportable under the Appendix G Health and Welfare measures.

+Leadership and Responsibilities:

-Leadership and The DBHDS: The DD Policy and Compliance Manager shall serve as chair and will be responsible for ensuring the committee performs its functions including development of meeting agendas and convening regular meetings.
+The DMAS Office of Community Living Quality Analyst shall serve as chair and will be responsible for ensuring the committee performs its functions including development of meeting agendas and convening regular meetings.
 The standard operating procedures include:

-• Development and annual review and update of the committee charter

-- Regular meetings to ensure continuity of purpose - Maintenance and distribution of quarterly reports and/or meeting minutes as necessary and pertinent to the committee's function - Maintenance of QRT data provenance - CMS Evidentiary and state stakeholder reporting - Quality improvement initiatives consistent with CMS's "Design, Discover, Remediate, Improve" model.
+- Development and annual review and update of the committee charter - Regular meetings to ensure continuity of purpose - Maintenance and distribution of quarterly updates and/or meeting summary as necessary and pertinent to the committee's function - Maintenance of QRT data provenance - CMS Evidentiary and state stakeholder reporting - Reporting and recommendation of quality improvement initiatives consistent with CMS's Design, Discover, Remediate, Improve model.